robertwenner/comics/doc/social.md

 # Social media network modules

-The `Comic::Social::...` modules post today's comic for each language on social networks (in the widest sense).
+The `Comic::Social::...` modules post today's comic for each language on social networks (in the widest sense, i.e., everything related to advertising).

 If you have multiple comics for today, for example, one only in English and one only in German, the social media code will post both.